nickbild/schematic-o-matic/README.md

 ## Limitations

-For continuity testing to be accurate, certain components need to be removed before testing continuity.
+For continuity testing to be accurate, certain components need to be removed before testing.
 While this is inconvenient, I believe that the benefit of having all wires mapped out so quickly (and guaranteed to be error free!) is still a big win.
 I have built a number of very complex breadboard circuits (see [Vectron VGA](https://github.com/nickbild/vectron_vga), for example) that took days to trace all the wires for the schematic (then cross my fingers hoping I didn't make even one mistake).
 A tool like this would have saved me many, many hours of unpleasant work.

 The schematics will be accurate, but may not be pretty.
 I have implemented wires as straight lines between connection points.
 I think they could be made to run parallel to one another, rather than randomly overlap, it would just take a more complex algorithm with some awareness of other wiring.